 It's so important in a home to have good task and ambient lighting in our spaces.
 But spending money on expensive lamps and consuming new materials is not something I like to do often, especially where there are usually great vintage options out there ready to refresh!

 Antique markets, flea markets, and thrift shops usually have a selection of lamp bases, and sometimes you even get lucky enough to find a shade that's in good enough shape with it.
 That's exactly what I came across when I lived in Alberta before moving east.
 This beautifully shaped vintage mid-century modern lamp called to me - the base was in great shape and the shade was workable.

-- I painted the inside and outside with white latex paint to cover the stains and the bold pattern.
+1. I painted the inside and outside with white latex paint to cover the stains and the bold pattern.

-- I cut the new material an inch wider than the shade on either side and an inch longer than it took to roll completely around the shade.
+3. I cut the new material an inch wider than the shade on either side and an inch longer than it took to roll completely around the shade.

-- I used a hot glue gun on the bottom and top rim to secure the extra fabric I had folded over onto the inside of the shade.
+4. I used a hot glue gun on the bottom and top rim to secure the extra fabric I had folded over onto the inside of the shade.